turingschool/curriculum-site/module2/intermission_work/dog_party.md

 ## Phase Two: Styling

-#### Step 1:
+#### Step 1: Global Styles
-Now we are going to start styling out page.
+Now we are going to start styling our page.
 Let's open up our style.css file and start styling our page.
 - First, we need to add some global styling to our page.
 We can start by adding a body selector to the css.
 ```css
 body {